Title: Fighting the Future

 "I don't have a choice, do I, Scully?"

 She sighed and considered the fact that no, he didn't.
-"You'll be
+"You'll be back in time."

 He closed his eyes wearily and laid his head back against the soft cushion of the couch.
 "You might as well get me that drink, Scully."